futureaiitofficial/infoctor/README.md

 ## 7. Security and Compliance

-- Multi-tenant data isolation and access control
+- Hybrid multi-tenant data isolation with separate databases per tenant
-- HIPAA compliance for US data privacy and security
-- GDPR readiness for data protection
-- Compliance with Indian IT Act and other relevant Indian data protection laws
 - End-to-end encryption for data at rest and in transit
-- Multi-factor authentication
-- Role-based access control with tenant-specific roles
+- Role-Based Access Control (RBAC) with tenant-specific roles
 - Comprehensive audit logging with blockchain immutability
 - Regular security assessments and penetration testing
-- Secure video and messaging protocols for telehealth
-- Blockchain for immutable audit trails of critical health data
-- Aadhar integration for secure patient identification in India
+- Compliance with HIPAA, GDPR, and Indian IT Act
+- Tenant-specific security policies and configurations
+- Multi-factor authentication
 - Data residency controls to comply with local data storage regulations
 - Anonymization and pseudonymization techniques for data protection
 - Consent management system compliant with international regulations
-- Tenant-specific security policies and configurations

 ## 8. Integration and Interoperability